Stuffed Honeynut Squash with Couscous and Feta

 Feta Cheese: Crumbled feta cheese adds the most lovely salty texture and topping to this dish!
 You can also use anything by the likes of parmesan cheese or crumbled goat cheese.

-Fresh herbs: Like sage, fresh rosemary, thyme and basil to name a few!
+Fresh herbs: Like sage, fresh rosemary, fresh thyme and basil to name a few!
 We are using sage here.

 Kosher salt, black pepper, olive oil

-Roast your squash
+Make your roasted honeynut squash

 Make your couscous